Bridge Size Culverts

 Major culverts are defined as:

 - structures with an equivalent diameter of 4,500 mm or greater

 - structures with a lesser diameter having complex site constraints or specialized engineering requirements

 Design Data drawings may be required at these sites, particularly if there are changes to the road alignment.
 Construction drawings are based on the necessary Design Data drawings.

-For Bridge Size Culverts located on Local Roads, the Culvert Design Sheet (PDF) may be used in lieu of Design Data drawings, provided the criteria laid out in the Culvert Design Sheet Guideline (April 2007) (PDF) are met.
+For Bridge Size Culverts located on Local Roads, the Culvert Design Sheet (PDF, 142 KB) may be used in lieu of Design Data drawings, provided the criteria laid out in the Culvert Design Sheet Guideline (PDF, 35 KB) are met.

 See Local road bridges for guidance on the design and installation of bridge size culverts.